MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-concurrence-cross-codes.md

 ---
-title: Resolve concurrency across price component codes (deprecated)
+title: Resolve concurrency across price component codes (preview)
 description: Concurrency across price component rules let you define what happens if multiple discounts and price adjustments apply to the same order and/or order line.
 author: sherry-zheng
 ms.author: chuzheng